 - Why didn’t you get a good appraisal in your last organization?

-- Why didn’t you move up in your last organization?
+- You didn’t you move up in your last organization.
+Why?

-- Why have you changed so many jobs in past?
+- Your CV shows instability, you have changed so many jobs in past.
+Why?

-So next thing is how to tackle all these interview questions with confidence:
+So next thing is how to tackle such unpleasant interview questions with confidence:

 First, understand the objective of Interviewer: